 "Look past your thoughts, so you may drink the pure nectar of This Moment." -Rumi

-I’m happy to see that mindfulness is no longer a “fringe” topic.
-At the recent Wisdom 2.0 conference in San Francisco I heard about successful trainings in companies as diverse as SAP, the US Forest Service, Google, and at Stanford.
+The path is laid out.
+Search online for “how to start a mindfulness practice” and there are 105,000,000 results.
+At the recent Wisdom 2.0 conference in San Francisco we heard about successful mindfulness trainings in companies as diverse as SAP, the US Forest Service, Google, and at Stanford.
 Peter Bostelmann, the Founder and Director of Global Mindfulness practice at SAP, the German based software and service provider, spoke about the hundreds of employees who have taken their mindfulness course and the over 800 on the waiting list.

 Begin a mindfulness practice.
-During morning meditation, on holiday or taking a break in nature, as the breezes quiet our minds we can open the voice of our inner wisdom.
-Mindful of our thoughts, we can discover the present moment where, without effort or striving to be more, our simple, elegantly human presence feels calm, caring, and reassuring.
+During morning meditation, on holiday or while walking in nature, let the breezes quiet your mind.
+Pay attention to your breath until a spacious feeling grows.
+Mindful of your thoughts, you can discover the present moment where, without effort or striving to be more, your simple, elegantly human presence feels calm, caring, reassuring and wise.

-As mindful leaders we can transform fear to possibility and wisdom.
-We build a culture of trust, mutual respect, and collaboration.
+As mindful leaders we transform fear to possibility and folly into wisdom.
+We build a culture of trust, collaboration and mutual respect.
 Innovation thrives.
-We take feedback to heart and work on what we hear.
-We live lives of more meaning and satisfaction.
+We listen more, take feedback to heart and work on what we hear.

 Research shows that stepping onto the path of mindfulness we personally benefit as we reduce stress, build self confidence and enhance our overall well being.
 How will you begin today?

 Danielle Krettek, Google Empathy Lab on why it’s time for businesses to reflect their humanity and match their EQ to their IQ

 2016 Science Daily Case Western Reserve University study on mindfulness

 Wisdom 2.0 Conference - www.wisdom2summit.com/ Gatherings for those passionate about living with greater mindfulness, meaning, and wisdom in our modern age.